Sammybams/Intelligent-Claims-QA-Service/README.md

      - `raw_text` (paragraphs/lines),
      - `key_value_pairs` (extracted kv pairs & confidence),
      - `tables` (header cells and rows),
-     - optionally export a searchable PDF (recommended for archiving and human review).
+     - export a searchable PDF (recommended for archiving and human review).
-   - Save this analyzer output as `ocr_extract_base`.

 3. **Normalize**
    - Transform Azure results into a smaller, stable context for the LLM: